merenlab/anvio/anvio/docs/artifacts/kegg-metabolism.md

 ## Matrix format output

-Matrix format is an output option when %(anvi-estimate-metabolism)s is working with multiple contigs databases at once.
+Matrix format is an output option when %(anvi-estimate-metabolism)s is working with multiple contigs databases at once (otherwise known as 'Multi Mode').
 The purpose of this output type is to generate matrices of module statistics for easy visualization and clustering.
+Currently, the matrix-formatted output includes:
+- matrices of module completeness scores, one for pathwise completeness and one for stepwise completeness
+- matrices of binary module presence/absence values, one for pathwise completeness and one for stepwise completeness
+- matrix of binary top-level step completeness values
+- matrix of enzyme annotation counts

+If you use the `--add-copy-number` flag, you will get three additional matrix files:
+- matrices of module copy number, one for pathwise copy number and one for stepwise copy number
+- matrix of top-level step copy number

-Currently, the matrix-formatted output includes a module completeness matrix, a matrix of binary module presence/absence values, and a matrix of enzyme annotation counts.
-In these matrices, each row is a module or enzyme, and each column is an input sample.
+In these tab-delimited matrix files, each row is a module, top-level step, or enzyme, and each column is an input sample.

-Here is an example of a module completeness matrix, for bins in a metagenome:
+Here is an example of a module pathwise completeness matrix, for bins in a metagenome:

 | module | bin_1 | bin_2 | bin_3 | bin_4 | bin_5 | bin_6 |
 |:--|:--|:--|:--|:--|:--|:--|